mvromer/Stamp/README.md

 At the root is a directory named `templates` that stores each of the templates sourced by that repository.
 Each template is stored in its own directory named `<template name>V<major version>`.

+## Local repository
+Stamp reserves the name `local` for a special repository that is always available.
+The local repository resides only on the local machine and does not have an upstream URL.

 ## Template structure
 Each template folder has the following structure: